Writprint

 Read the report.

-A ranked attribution with calibrated probabilities, the specific stylistic features that point each way, and clear caveats where the evidence is thin.
+A ranked attribution with calibrated probabilities, the specific stylistic features that point each way, and the verifiable evidence behind every ranking.

 Case Files